← Back to docs

 Correctness Testing

-JustHTML is the only pure-Python HTML5 parser that passes 100% of the official html5lib test suite.
+JustHTML is tested against the web platform html5 treebuilder tests.
 This page explains how we verify and maintain that compliance.

 What the Tests Cover